Data Security and Protection Policy Template

 2.2 Out of Scope

 Here you define what does not fall under your data security policy.
+For instance:

 Information that is classified as Public is not subject to this policy.
 Other data can be excluded from the policy by company management based on specific business needs, such as that protecting the data is too costly or too complex.